CoreDX9/IdentityServerDemo/README_EN.md

 1. Download both projects and open IdentityServerDemo solution: <br> ``` https://github.com/CoreDX9/IdentityServerDemo.git ``` <br> ``` https://github.com/CoreDX9/Harmonic.git ```
 2. Unload projects :<br>```Data/Domain.EntityFrameworkCore```<br>```Data/EntityHistoryMQReceive```<br>```Data/Repository```<br>```DemoApp/WebClient```<br>```Infrastructure/ResourceOwnerClient```
 3. Fix project references for Infrastructure/Harmonic.
 4. Wait for VS2019 to automatically restore Nuget and npm packages.
-If the automatic restore of the npm package fails, try running the npm install command in cmd.
+If the automatic restore of the npm package fails, try running the ```npm install``` command in cmd.
 Make sure Node.js is installed.
+If a gyp error occurs, you can try (as an administrator) to run the command ```npm install --global --production windows-build-tools``` to fix it.
 5. Build project ```DemoPlugin/Plugin1```。
 6. Set IdentityServer as the default startup project and set the startup mode to self-hosted.
 7. Modify the database connection strings in IdentityServer/appsettings.json and appsettings.Development.json according to your actual situation.
 Currently only MS SqlServer is supported.
 If you need other database support, please modify the code yourself.